 Get a specific hosting space for your website.
 The hosting space which is tool specific will optimize for the inherent problems that arise with the dynamic content and with the tools like WordPress, Joomla, etc.

-several web pages particularly the mobile pages, redirect to a different URL.
+several web pages particularly the mobile pages redirect to a different URL.
 A mobile website will have the URL as m.xyz.com for the website www.xyz.com.
-By making this redirect cacheable, the user’s browser can speed up the loading time for the repeated visitors.
+By making this redirect cacheable, the user’s browser can speed up the loading time for the repeat visitors.